*

 opinions or statements contained therein.

-Magic New Zealand® reserves the right to alter, correct or disregard any
+New Zealand® reserves the right to alter, correct or

 articles submitted.

-Readers are encouraged to submit timely articles or news items which may
+are encouraged to submit timely articles or news items which

-All works published by Magic New Zealand® are protected by international
+works published by Magic New Zealand® are protected

 of Magic New Zealand®.